-The focus of this program is to encourage young radiologists from countries outside the United States to pursue careers in academic radiology.
-The program consists of a special four-day seminar that is held during the RSNA Scientific Assembly and Annual Meeting in Chicago, Illinois, USA.
+This program encourages young radiologists from countries outside the United States and Canada to pursue careers in academic radiology.
+The four-day seminar is conducted each year during the RSNA Scientific Assembly and Annual Meeting in Chicago.

-Eligible candidates are residents and fellows currently in radiology training programs, or radiologists not more than two years out of training, who are beginning or considering an academic career.
-Nominations must be made by the candidate’s department chair or training director.
-A department chair or training director may only nominate one candidate per year.
-Fluency in English is required.
+Candidates include residents and fellows currently in radiology training programs, or radiologists not more than two years out of training who are beginning or considering an academic career.
+Nominations are made by the candidate’s department chair or training director.
+Department chairs and training directors may only nominate one candidate per year.
+English fluency is required.

-The Committee on Radiology Education recommends fifteen international young academics for consideration by the RSNA Board, each year.
-Complimentary registration, shared hotel accommodation for the duration of the program, and a stipend to help defray travel expenses are awarded to successful candidates.
+The RSNA Committee on International Radiology Education recommends 15 international young academics for consideration by the Society’s Board of Directors each year.
+Successful candidates receive complimentary registration, shared hotel accommodations for the duration of the program, and a stipend to help defray travel expenses.